-Name Mr. Michael Roselli - Head Wrestling Team Coach Subjects PE 8 and 9 About Mr. Roselli studied education at SFU while competing with their Wrestling team.
+Name Mr. M. Roselli - Head of Wrestling Program Subjects PE 8 and 9 About Mr. Roselli studied education at SFU while competing with their Wrestling team.
 Wrestling has been a life long passion for Mr. Roselli.
-His accolades include winning the 1991 National Greco-Roman championship in the heavyweight division, spending ten years as a professional wrestler in WWE, NWA and All Japan Wrestling, and working as a stunt man on over 60 films and television shows in Vancouver, Toronto and LA.
+His accolades include winning the 1991 National Greco-Roman championship in the heavyweight division, spending ten years as a professional wrestler in WWE, NWA and All Japan Wrestling, and working as a stunt man on over 60 films and television shows in Vancouver, Toronto and L.A.
 Mr. Roselli is married with 4 young children.
 Being a teacher at VC is a dream come true!
 Helpful Hint I live by the motto "Victory requires payment in advance".
 Contact mroselli@mail.vc.bc.ca